 Haitian-born Christine Ellis is a registered nurse with a mission is to make a difference in the lives of under-served populations.
 With over twenty five years of elder care experience, she operates Cedar Sanctuary Homes, LLC, realizing that families needed an alternative to the “mass-care” approach.
 Her passion is community service, receiving many awards for her dedication.

-As co-founder of nonprofit The Bridge for Community Services, Christine is proud of the work accomplished in feeding the homeless during the past 15 years.
+As co-founder of nonprofit The Bridge for Community Services, Christine is proud of the work accomplished in feeding the homeless during the past two decades.
 When she believes in a good cause, she is the “Make-It-Happen Lady.”